tnauckunas/store_clearance-scanner/README.md

-# Home Depot & Lowe's Clearance Scanner (Python)
+# Home Depot & Lowe's Clearance Scanner (Python) > In Progress

 Discover hidden in-store clearance deals using Python-based scraping and location targeting.
-This project finds ultra-low-priced items (as low as $0.01) from major retail chains like Home Depot and Lowe’s — deals that are not listed publicly on their websites.
+This project finds ultra-low-priced items (as low as $0.01) from major retail chains like Home Depot and Lowe’s deals that are not listed publicly on their websites.

 ---